Co-ops for homeschoolers are wonderful at any age!

 Homeschool Co-Op Ideas for Elementary and Middle School

-A co-op is simply a cooperative effort by two or more homeschool families who agree to meet together regularly to learn about stuff together.
+A homeschool co-op is simply a cooperative effort by two or more homeschool families who agree to meet together regularly to learn about stuff together.

 Some co-ops are formally structured, include many families, meet in a church for extra space, and last all school year long to completely cover certain subject areas.
 Others are very casual, involve only a couple of families, meet in homes, and add supplemental activities to subjects already being studied by each family independently.